Lang Tengah –‘The Eagle in the Middle’– is a small tropical island off the North-East Coast of Peninsular Malaysia

 The key to safeguarding our nesting population of turtles – predominantly Green Turtles – on Lang Tengah relies on constant and continued presence on the island, as this is the main deterrent to egg poachers.
 Living 24 hours a day in the camp, we regularly patrol the nesting beaches on the island by night, relocating any nests that are laid on other beaches back to the safety of Turtle Beach.
 Our patrols are hardly run-of-the-mill, unless you consider fireflies, phosphorescence, copious amounts of shooting stars, distant lightning and ancient creatures hauling themselves out of the sea as ordinary things to encounter.

-We are aiming to expand our operations from the shore up into the forest and right down into the ocean.
-The first move for us has been to compile a species list for the island.
-As far as biological research on Lang Tengah is concerned the records of the marine park and WWF up until LTTW started work were described as ‘data deficient’.
+As far as biological research on Lang Tengah is concerned, the records of the marine park and WWF up until LTTW started work were described as ‘data deficient’.
 Our initiatives on the island are helping fill-in the blanks for both terrestrial and marine species found along this east-coast archipelago – and our preliminary studies have already turned up some interesting results.

 About Sea Turtles & Conservation